opennars/ALANN2018/README.md

 ## How To Build

--Clone the solution in Visual Studio (2017 Community Edition) -Install paket in the solution directory https://fsprojects.github.io/Paket/installation.html#Installation-per-repository -Run paket install
+1. Clone the solution in Visual Studio (2017 Community Edition)
+2. Install paket in the solution directory https://fsprojects.github.io/Paket/installation.html#Installation-per-repository
+3. Run paket install
--Run paket update
+4. Run paket update
--Build solution
+5. Build solution

 ## How To Run
 Run ALLANStreams in a console